OpenMDAO/Aviary/aviary/docs/user_guide/features/blended_wing_body.md

 ## GASP Based Geometry

-Comparing to traditional tube and wing model, Blended wing body (BWB) modeling has three major new changes in geometry subsystems:
+Comparing to traditional tube and wing model, Blended wing body (BWB) modeling has four major new changes in geometry subsystems:

 - partially buried engine in fuselage,
 - Fuselage layout and size parameters,
+- Computation of wing tank fuel volume (either with wing fold or not),
 - Exposed wing area computation.

 We will explain some details of each feature in this document.